 Yikes.
 You’ve got a grease stain.
 You were maintaining your car or taking your bike out of its stand when you had a quick brush against the metal.
 Now there’s a dark mark on your clothing and you’re not sure what to do.
 Luckily, if you’ve got a bike grease stain or car grease stain tainting your trousers, we have found the solution to these stubborn spots for you.

-When black grease leaks onto your clothes, it’s important to know how to get car grease out of clothes.
+When black grease leaks onto your clothes, it’s important to know how to get car grease out of clothes and how to get oil stains out of clothes.
 Looking for the best way to remove it?
-We’ve done the research to give you the best removal tips.
+We’ve done the research to give you the best tips on removing car grease from clothes.

 How to Get Car Grease Out of Clothes